 Invoking an image of weathered cowboys riding hard on the range, chasing outlaws in a running gunfight, are the U.S. Marshals of the Old West.
-And while those images were “real,” especially with many of the brave men working in Indian Territory under the jurisdiction of “Hanging Judge” Isaac Parker, or in the fledgling western territories of Arizona, New Mexico, Montana, Wyoming and others; many may not know that the U.S. Marshal Service is more than 200 years old.
+And while those images were “real,” especially with many of the brave men working in Indian Territory under the jurisdiction of “Hanging Judge” Isaac Parker, or in the fledgling western territories of Arizona, New Mexico, Montana, Wyoming, and others; many may not know that the U.S. Marshal Service is more than 200 years old.

 Many of these tasks fell to the U.S. Marshal Service.
-Given extensive authority to support federal courts, Congress, or the president, these marshals and their deputies have served subpoenas, warrants, made arrests, and handled prisoners for more than two centuries.
+Given extensive authority to support federal courts, Congress, or the president, these marshals and their deputies have served subpoenas, warrants made arrests, and handled prisoners for more than two centuries.

-Though popular western films generally showed these fearless men as forming a posse, pinning on their silver star-shaped badges, and pursuing the outlaws in a running gunfight, that the marshals always won, this was in truth, not the norm.
+Though popular western films generally showed these fearless men as forming a posse, pinning on their silver star-shaped badges, and pursuing the outlaws in a running gunfight, that the marshals always won, this was, in truth, not the norm.
 In fact, in Indian Territory (which later became Oklahoma), 103 deputies were killed between 1872 and 1896, roughly a quarter of the number slain throughout the marshals’ history.
 The territory, controlled by Judge Isaac Parker in Fort Smith, Arkansas, was described by a Fort Smith newspaper as the “rendezvous of the vile and wicked from everywhere.”
-Some of the true courageous men who made names for themselves here were Heck Thomas, Bass Reeves, Bill Tilghman, Chris Madsen and dozens of others.
+Some of the courageous men who made names for themselves here were Heck Thomas, Bass Reeves, Bill Tilghman, Chris Madsen, and dozens of others.

 In other areas of the west, more men who made names for themselves included Seth Bullock in South Dakota; Bat Masterson in Kansas; Joseph Meek in Oregon; William Wheeler in Montana; and again, dozens of others.
 Two of the most recognizable men who served as U.S. Deputy Marshals were Wyatt Earp and Wild Bill Hickok.
-However, they gained their notoriety primarily through their own exaggerations and film depictions, rather than the courageous acts shown by many more deputy marshals.
+However, they gained their notoriety primarily through their exaggerations and film depictions rather than the courageous acts shown by many more deputy marshals.

-Today, the Marshal Service still has responsibility to enforce federal laws and orders issued by the court, as well as prevention of civil disturbances, continued protection of federal witnesses, terrorist events, hostage situations, and numerous other duties directed by the Department of Justice, such as assisting in airport security after the terrible attack in New York on September 11, 2001.
-Current Deputy Marshals are required to carry firearms and to become proficient in the latest electronic communications equipment and security devices.
+Today, the Marshal Service still has the responsibility to enforce federal laws and orders issued by the court, as well as prevention of civil disturbances, continued protection of federal witnesses, terrorist events, hostage situations, and numerous other duties directed by the Department of Justice, such as assisting in airport security after the terrible attack in New York on September 11, 2001.
+Current Deputy Marshals must carry firearms and become proficient in the latest electronic communications equipment and security devices.
 Their work continues to hold the constant threat of violence involving personal risk to the many men and women who pledge to protect the justice system.

 Over the years, some 400 marshals have been killed in the line of duty.
 Their famous five-sided star is the oldest emblem of federal law enforcement in our country.